What is a Circular Economy?

 As we confront the complex challenges of building a circular economy, collaboration with industry peers and learning from leaders is essential to advancing the progress your company, and the world, needs.

-Circularity (April 29 – May 1, 2025, in Denver, CO) is the premier gathering for professionals committed to transforming our economy by advancing solutions for the circular economy.
+Circularity (June 23 – June, 26 2026, in San Francisco, CA) is the premier gathering for professionals committed to transforming our economy by advancing solutions for the circular economy.
 With the goal of building a just, resilient economy within planetary boundaries, Circularity unites industry leaders, innovators, and policymakers to reshape how we make, sell, and circulate products.
-Through 100+ thought-provoking sessions, hands-on workshops, and invaluable networking opportunities, you’ll explore the latest in circular business models, sustainable product design, and resource optimization—empowering you to move beyond incremental actions, catalyze systems change, and help build a world without waste.